linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Financial Accounting- Class Notes.md

 + Accounts Receivable 100→ 115
 + Direct method: use 1385
 + Net Income = 1400
-+ Change in AR 115-100 = Sales - cash received; subtract out this difference from net income and that gives us the cash they collected.
++ Change in AR 115-100 = Sales - cash received; subtract out this difference from [[Operating Income vs. Net Income What's the Difference|Net Income]] and that gives us the cash they collected.
 Receivables will go up by the difference in cash and noncash revenues
 + Indirect method: 1400 - 15 = 1385
 + Example 3
 + Asset bought for $8 and depreciated $3